xzhang-0160/OrderMatchingEngine/README.md

 get orders from csv file input, and save them in `orders` in list of list format.

 ### Step2: evaluate orders
-Ack valid orders and reject orders with too large order size.
+"Ack" valid orders and "Reject" orders with too large size.

 In the meantime, for MKT orders, convert order price from `MKT` into `+inf` (for Buy)/ `-inf` (for Sell).
 The purpose is to make the MKT order price comparable to limit order prices, so that we can handle orders by sorting.